-If you plan on using substances where fentanyl has been detected (cocaine, ketamine, heroin, methamphetamines), we have a few tips to avoid the risk of fentanyl-related harms:
+If you plan on using substances where fentanyl and other strong opioids have been detected (cocaine, ketamine, heroin, methamphetamines), we have a few tips to avoid the risk of fentanyl-related harms:

 - Start with small doses and be on the lookout for adverse or unusual effects.
 Don’t re-dose until you’re sure you’re not experiencing adverse effects.
 Continue to use in small doses to minimise the risk of harm

 - Never dose alone.
 Always use with friends so you can look out for each other

 - Look out for your friends: it’s hard to notice your own symptoms.
 If a friend feels drowsy, their heart rate and breathing slows considerably, or they lose consciousness, seek help immediately.
 Be aware of these effects especially if you believe you and your friends have consumed a stimulant, like cocaine or methamphetamine.
 Cocaine and other stimulants speed up your heart rate and central nervous system, so a slowing heart rate is unusual.